compmec/section/docs/source/rst/theory.rst

 Singular integrals
 ------------------

-Singular integrals are used when the integrating function is not defined in the entire interval due to a singularities.
+Singular integrals are used when the integrating function is not defined in the entire interval due to singularities.
 We decompose the integrating function in two functions:

 * The weight function :math:`g(x)`, such contains known singularities